nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Consumable APIs and Docs

-* APIs and Docs which are simple to understand and use
+* APIs and Docs which are up to date and simple to understand and use
+* Example code for one or more use cases of the APIs

 ## Predictable and Stable Releases